MicrosoftDocs/PowerShell-Docs-DSC/dsc/docs-conceptual/dsc-3.0/concepts/configurations.md

 ---
 description: >-
   DSC configuration documents are YAML or JSON data files that define the desired state of a system declaratively.
-They are used to retrieve, validate, and enforce the state of multiple resource instances. ms.date: 03/04/2025
+They're used to retrieve, validate, and enforce the state of multiple resource instances. ms.date: 03/04/2025
 title: DSC configuration documents